conmaol/gadelica/grammar/nouns.md

 ## Dependents of nouns

+A noun can have zero or more dependents, which can be –
+- modifiers
+- specifiers
+- appositives

+### Bare nouns

+Bare nouns have no dependents of any type at all.

+Examples from the text?

 ### Modifiers of nouns

 A noun can have one or more modifiers, all of which follow the noun.